What is geothermal energy?

 There are three basic types of geothermal power plants:

-- Dry steam plants use steam piped directly from a geothermal reservoir to turn generator turbines.
+- Dry steam plants use steam directly from a geothermal reservoir to turn generator turbines.
 The first geothermal power plant was built in 1904 in Tuscany, Italy, where natural steam erupted from the earth.

 - Flash steam plants take high-pressure hot water from deep inside the earth and convert it to steam to drive generator turbines.
-When the steam cools, it condenses to water and is then injected back into the ground to be used again.
+When the steam cools, it condenses to water and is injected back into the ground to be used again.
 Most geothermal power plants are flash steam plants.

 - Binary cycle power plants transfer the heat from geothermal hot water to another liquid.
-The heat causes the second liquid to turn to steam, which is then used to drive a generator turbine.
+The heat causes the second liquid to turn to steam, which is used to drive a generator turbine.

 Geothermal Heat Pumps